carolinlawrence/carolinlawrence.github.io/index.markdown

 * April 30: Talk at KMD's STEAM talk series about how to "Extract, Enrich & Explain Knowledge".
 * February 3: New <a href="https://www.neclab.eu/blog/attending-to-future-tokens-for-bidirectional-sequence-generation">blog post</a> about our paper "Attending to Future Tokens for Bidirectional Sequence Generation"
 * January 14: Lecture on reinforcement learning and its applications to sequence-to-sequence NLP at the <a href="https://ecole-itn.eu/">ECOLE</a> winter school
-* Area Chair for EACL, Reviewer for: AAAI, EMNLP, ACL, IJCAI, COLING, RepL4NLP
+* Area Chair for EACL, Reviewer for: AAAI, EMNLP, ACL, IJCAI, COLING, RepL4NLP, NAACL